How to Start Hand Lettering: Simple Beginner’s Guide

 So I encourage you to experiment and play with different styles and ways of drawing letters.

-I highly recommend putting the date on your work, too.
-Later on you’ll look back and see the progress you’ve made!
+Expand your skills over time instead of trying to learn everything at once.
+Put the date on your work and later on you’ll look back and see the progress you’ve made!

 I would love this so much!
 I have a lot of time now being on disability I want to be able to make bows for my girls, etc..
 Thank you for your time.